sparkhere-sys/wahoo/README.md

 - use pull requests
 - if you're fixing a bug *describe what it did* and *how you fixed it* so everyone can be on the same page
 - just don't be a dick :)
+- remember that this has the [MIT license](https://github.com/sparkhere-sys/wahoo/blob/main/LICENSE).

 # okay bye